chasefromm17/WiFiHotspotEnabler_for_Windows/README.md

 # WiFiHotspotEnabler for Windows

-**Description**: Enables a Wi-Fi hotspot on Windows.
+**Description**: Enables a Wi-Fi hotspot on Windows by running a simple .bat file with Command Prompt.

 Run the .bat file in administrator mode, and press the "Enter" key on your keyboard to enable the hotspot.
-By default, the SSID/name is hotspot, and the password is hotspot.
+By default, the SSID/name is "hotspot", and the password is "hotspot".
 Only tested on a Windows 7 machine that's a Dell Vostro 1710 running Windows 7.

 **License**: Licensed under the MIT license.